MET-OM/metocean-stats/docs/index.rst

    from metocean_stats.stats import profile_stats

-Estimate and plot mean wind profile:
+Estimate and plot mean wind profile with percentiles in shaded region:

 .. code-block:: python